Which All-Star starting lineup can do the most damage?

 Anyway, the National League has a similar starter in Reds shortstop Zack Cozart, who beat out Corey Seager in the voting.
 Cozart is hitting .323/.405/.561 and edges Seager in WAR 3.0 to 2.9; like Smoak, he’s had the best three months of his life.
 That voting was maybe even more surprising, since the guy from the small market beat out the reigning Rookie of the Year from the big market.

-All told, there are six first-time starters (all first-time All-Stars as well) in the AL starting nine, including Yankees rookie right fielder Aaron Judge.
+All told, there are six first-time starters (all first-time All-Stars, as well) in the AL starting nine, including Yankees rookie right fielder Aaron Judge.
 Astros teammates Carlos Correa and George Springer also earned their first All-Star trips.
 Cozart is the only first-time All-Star in the NL starting eight, although there will be six first-time starters.

 Which league has the best lineup?
 Let’s compare.
 We’ll start with the AL, using stats entering Sunday.
 Mike Trout was voted in as the starter, but he’s still on the DL and remains doubtful for the game.
 Let’s sub in Mookie Betts for him.
 The chart lists park-adjusted weighted Runs Created and the player’s rank among all MLB hitters in that category.